pbrandwijk/pbrandwijk.github.io/_posts/2022-10-12-lambda-calculus-foundations-with-javascript.md

 ## Knights and knaves
 Now let's move on to some really cool stuff.
 Let's use our Boolean logic interpreter to solve some puzzles.
 Knights and knaves is a good starting point.[<sup>[6]</sup>][hku]

-There is an island where all inhabitants are either a knight or a knave.
+There is an island where each inhabitant is either a knight or a knave.
 The knights always tell the truth, the knaves always lie.
 The puzzle is to determine who is knight and who is knave, based on what the inhabitants say.
 Let's have a go.

 Hubard says: "**Renart is knave**".
 Renart says: "**Neither of us is a knight**".

 To solve this puzzle, first we need to formulate it in terms that we can express in our Boolean language.
-We model variable `h` to express if Hubard is a knight.
+We model variable `h` to express that Hubard is a knight.
 So when `h` is `true`, then Hubard is a knight.
 When `h` is `false`, then Hubard is a knave.
 We do the same for Renart, using variable `r`.

 Now we model the statements that both made.
 Look at this formulation of the statement of Hubard:
 \\[s1 = \lambda r. \neg r\\]

 And now the statement of Renart:
 \\[s2 = \lambda h. \lambda r. h \land r\\]